by Richard Webster

 Maybe it’s your child, maybe it’s you.
 If you’re resistant to the idea of using mainstream medication for any number of reasons, I’d suggest stepping back to see what’s real.
 The allure of well-marketed unproven alternatives is seductively appealing.

 You have diagnosed ADHD impairments.
-In the throes of pain and dysfunction you’ve shown up seeking help.
+In the throes of chronic pain and dysfunction you’ve shown up seeking help.
 Unchecked ADHD is ruining your life.
 Nothing you’ve done has made your life better, BUT you still look for alternatives to the mostly benign, rare, and temporary side effects of mainstream medications.

 Yes, medication can cause temporary side effects and carries a rarely manifested risk of serious complications.